 A:As interest and knowledge of 19th century Oriental rugs has increased so has the appreciation of a variety of weaving groups.
-Particularly sought after recently are the best tribal rugs from the Caucasus mountain region as well as Persian classical carpets such as Laver Kirman, Motasham Kashan and Hadji Jallili (Haji Jalili) Tabriz.
+Particularly sought after recently are the best tribal rugs from the Caucasus mountain region as well as Persian classical carpets such as Laver Kirman, Mohtasham Kashan and Hadji Jallili (Haji Jalili) Tabriz.
 The Northwest Persian village rugs from Azerbaijan, such as Bakshaish, Serab and the best antique 19th century Herizs or Serapis have also found an important interest among both connoisseurs and those furnishing estate-level homes.

 Q: Can you explain a little about designs and colors of rugs?